 Looking around the world, past and present, we see individuals in our personal and business lives that stand out in their ability to enlist the aid and support of others to get things done.
-What is it about these individuals that inspire others to extraordinary things, to take risks, to do things they didn’t think possible, give wholehearted allegiance and walk through hell and high water for a problematic cause?
+What is it about these extraordinary leaders that inspire others to extraordinary things, to take risks, to do things they didn’t think possible, give wholehearted allegiance and walk through hell and high water for a problematic cause?

 Mel Zeigler says, “An extraordinary leader discovers the hidden chasm between where things are and where things would be better and strings up a makeshift bridge to attempt the crossing.